 Available or current treatment guidelines

-The treatment guidelines for disabled athletes and their unique injuries include activity and ergonomic modifications, orthotics, special prosthetics, multidisciplinary approach to treatments and unique surgeries if needed.15
+The treatment guidelines for athletes with disability and their unique injuries include activity and ergonomic modifications, orthotics, special prosthetics, multidisciplinary approach to treatments and unique surgeries if needed.15

 At different disease stages

 Acute injuries, including muscle strains, ligamentous sprains, and bone fractures, may be more prevalent in certain individuals with specific disabilities due to overuse or biomechanical accommodation.
-These injuries should be treated with rest, ice, compression, elevation, and immobilization when appropriate, similar to able-bodied athletes.
+These injuries should be treated similar to able-bodied athletes with protected immobilization, rest, ice, compression, elevation.

 Coordination of care

-The approach to the disabled athlete is partially similar to that for able-bodied athletes, in that the goal is return to sport.
+The approach to the athlete with disability is partially similar to that for able-bodied athletes, in that the goal is return to sport.
 However, the approach differs, in that the injury truly can impair function, and functional restoration is of primary interest for the treating physician.
-A multidisciplinary approach to managing these individuals in conjunction with colleagues in physical /occupational therapy, nursing, psychology, and orthotics/prosthetics, is essential in order to offer the most comprehensive and efficient management of the injured disabled athlete.
+A multidisciplinary approach to managing these individuals in conjunction with colleagues in physical /occupational therapy, nursing, psychology, nutrition, and orthotics/prosthetics, is essential to offer the most comprehensive and efficient management of the injured athlete with disability.